 - Recycle Water – South Shore water is too precious to waste.
 We need to put more of it back into the soil.
 Learn how to keep water from running off and wasting down the drain.

 - Leave your grass clippings on your lawn and it will provide free fertilizer and reduce water pollution.

 “We want people to realize they can have beautiful, healthy yards using techniques that can actually save them time and money, and also save our precious water resources.” ~ Lori Wolfe, NSRWA Director of Marketing and WaterSmart Program Manager

-Greenscapes is sponsored by WaterSmart, a non-profit partnership with the NSRWA and 11 towns on the South Shore: Hingham and Hull (Aquarion), Duxbury, Hanover, Hingham, Kingston, Marshfield, Norwell, Pembroke, Rockland, Scituate and Weymouth.
+Greenscapes is sponsored by WaterSmart South Shore.
+WaterSmart is a nonprofit partnership between the NSRWA and 12 towns on the South Shore: Cohasset, Duxbury, Hanover, Hingham, Hull, Kingston, Marshfield, Norwell, Pembroke, Rockland, Scituate and Weymouth.
 Our programs are based on the belief that education is key.
-Since our founding, WaterSmart has educated thousands of school-age children, adults, and businesses about stormwater pollution, water conservation, where their water comes from and how to care for it.
+Since its creation, WaterSmart has educated thousands of local school-age children, adults, and businesses on water conservation, stormwater pollution, where their water comes from, and how to care for it.

 For more information, contact WaterSmart Program Manager Lori Wolfe, at email@example.com or (781) 659-8168.

 - Dumpster Maintenance and Waste Materials

 - Gardening Green Expo 2024

 - How to Build a Rain Garden